XxRagulxX/GTA-V-Decompiled-Scripts/README.md

 3. Use OpenIV to navigate to `update/update2.rpf/x64/levels/gta5/script/script_rel.rpf`.
 4. Press Ctrl+A then right-click and select "extract" to extract all scripts into the "raw_scripts" folder.
 5. Download the background script from `http://prod.cloud.rockstargames.com/titles/gta5/pcros/bgscripts/bg_ng_xxxx_y.rpf` where `xxxx_y` equals your the game build, e.g. [`bg_ng_2628_0.rpf`](http://prod.cloud.rockstargames.com/titles/gta5/pcros/bgscripts/bg_ng_2628_0.rpf) for build 2628, and extract "valentinerpreward2" via OpenIV and copy it to ``raw scripts``.
 6. Open a terminal in the folder where you just copied the raw scripts.
 And execute the following command:
+   (Use HEX EDITOR to Find 0B or 0C is present) -- Note
     ```
     sfk rep -binary /525343370B/525343370A/ -dir . -file .ysc
     --> replace byte: 0xB with 0xA